IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 ### Immediate obligation
 Discrimiantion must be addressed immediately, there is no excuse to violate men's right to be free from discimination.

+> A failure to remove differential treatment on the basis of a lack of available resources is not an objective and reasonable justification unless every effort has been made to use all resources that are at the State party’s disposition in an effort to address and eliminate the discrimination, as a matter of priority.
+ICESCR General Comment 20, paragraph 13

+> Under international law, a failure to act in good faith to comply with the obligation in article 2, paragraph 2, to guarantee that the rights enunciated in the Covenant will be exercised without discrimination amounts to a violation.
+ICESCR General Comment 20, paragraph 14

+> In addition to refraining from discriminatory actions, States parties should take concrete, deliberate and targeted measures to ensure that discrimination in the exercise of Covenant rights is eliminated.
+ICESCR Gneral Comment 20, paragraph 36

 ### Incitement
 Encouraging or inciting discrimiantion agianst men is prohibtied.